RestDB/codehooks-crudlify-jsonschema/README.md

 # codehooks-crudlify-jsonschema
-Create automatic CRUD API with JSON schema and persistence for an Codehooks.io application.
+Create automatic CRUD API with JSON schema and persistence for a Codehooks.io application.

 ## Install
 ```bash